stafwag/blog/source/_posts/2019-01-26-how-to-install-libreboot-on-a-thinkspad-w500.markdown

 ### store

-Store your original BIOS image to a save place.
-Might be useful if need to to restore it...
+Store your original BIOS image to a safe place.
+Might be useful if need to restore it...

 ### Flash libreboot